Oil industry shuts platforms, rigs, refineries before storm

 More than half of U.S. refining capacity is built along the Gulf Coast, where the storm is heading.
 Six refineries, which together have a refining capacity of about 2.2 million barrels per day, were shut down, including refineries operated by Valero, Total and Citgo.

-Refineries built in hurricane regions may have hardened their assets after prior hurricanes to withstand the storm, but it’s likely that there will be disruptions to some major refineries, Burkhard said.
+Refineries built in hurricane regions may have reinforced their facilities after prior hurricanes to withstand the storm, but it’s likely that there will be disruptions to some major refineries, Burkhard said.

 In 2017, Hurricane Harvey stalled over Houston, dumping so much rain that flooding knocked out nearly a quarter of the nation’s refining capacity.
 That led to gasoline shortages, panic buying and long lines at service stations throughout Texas.